ioannachourdaki/Biomedicine/README.md

 # Biomedicine Technology Lab: Big Data in Health
-This repository is for the Biomedicine Technology Lab.
-It contains the project developed as part of the course curriculum.
+This repository contains the project developed for the Biomedicine Technology Lab Course at ECE NTUA.

 ## Description
 Perform statistical data analysis using **R**.
 This analysis is on R-dataset `wellbeing` which is a dataframe containing information from 22 European countries,